tangowithcode/tango_with_django_2/manuscript/chapter12-bootstrap.md

 		<input type="password" name="password" id="id_password" class="form-control"
 			placeholder="Password" required>
 		<button class="btn btn-lg btn-primary btn-block" type="submit"
-			value="Submit" />Sign in</button>
+			value="Submit">Sign in</button>
 	</form>
 	</div>
 	{% endblock %}

-Besides adding in a link to the bootstrap `signin.css`, and a series of changes to the classes associated with elements, we have removed the code that automatically generates the login form, i.e. `form.as_p`.
-Instead, we took the elements, and importantly the `id` of the elements generated and associated them with the elements in this bootstrapped form.
-To find out what these `id`s were, we ran Rango, navigated to the page, and then inspected the source to see what HTML was produced by the `form.as_p` template tag.
+Besides adding in a link to the bootstrap `signin.css` and a series of changes to the classes associated with elements, we have removed the code that automatically generates the login form (`{{ form.as_p }}`).
+Instead, we took the elements from the generated `<form>`, and importantly the `name` of the form elements.
+We then associated the names with the new elements we added above.
+To find out what the `name`s were, we ran Rango, navigated to the login page, and then inspected the source to see what HTML was produced by the `{{ form.as_p }}` call.

-In the button, we have set the class to `btn` and `btn-primary`.
-If you check out the [Bootstrap section on buttons](https://getbootstrap.com/docs/4.2/components/buttons/) you can see there are lots of different colours, sizes and styles that can be assigned to buttons.
+In the button, we have set the classes to `btn` and `btn-primary`.
+If you check out the [Bootstrap section on buttons](https://getbootstrap.com/docs/4.2/components/buttons/), you can see there are lots of different colours, sizes and styles that can be assigned to buttons.
+The resultant output can be see in [the figure below](#fig-bootstrap-style-login).

+{id="fig-bootstrap-style-login"}
 ![A screenshot of the login page with customised Bootstrap Styling.](images/ch12-styled-login.png)

 ### Other Form-based Templates